lykmapipo/js-export/README.md

 });
 ```

-## Plugin Export Engine
+## Export Engine
-`js-export` support additional export engine through plugins.
+`js-export` support additional export engines through plugins.
 To add new export engine do as below and implement `write` and `download` methods

 ```js
 var JSExport = require('js-export');